Chiaretto di Bardolino – Anteprima 2021

 Most Chiaretto is best when young and vibrant, in the year after the vintage.
-It will keep for a year or two longer until the fresh fruit aroma and flavours begin to fade.
+It will keep for a year or two longer until the fresh fruit aroma and flavours fade.

-Versatility is the watchword here, so although it’s often thought of as a summer drink, it’s enjoyable all year round.
-It’s an ideal aperitivo or as a partner for antipasti.
+Versatility is the watchword here, so although it’s often considered a summer drink, it’s enjoyable all year round.
+It’s an ideal aperitivo or a partner for antipasti.
 Or try it with salads, omelettes, pasta, pizza and freshwater fish.
 Sushi/Sashimi is a memorable match.
-Cheese is another option, where there’s a particular affinity with the local Monte Veronese.
+Cheese is another option, with a particular affinity with the local Monte Veronese.